hohonu/padhana-docs/content/en/docs/examples.md

 # Examples

-A little write up about the 2 examples and the wide range of uses Padhana offers.
+A little write up about the 2 examples and the wide ranging uses of Padhana.

 ## Example One